AramZS/aramzs.xyz/src/content/essays/2024-06-08-the-internet-is-a-series-of-webs.md

 The future of the internet seems up in the air.
 Consumed by rotting behemoths.
 What we have now is failing, but it is also part of our every-day life, our politics, our society, our communities and our friendships.
 All of those are at risk, in part because the ways we communicate are under attack.
 Also because the changes to the open web are inextricable from the other ways our world is in crisis.

-As we face down a seemingly endless series of political, social, and medical disasters on a melting planet there is no doubt that the internet is deeply integrated into everything that is going both right and wrong.
+As we face down a seemingly endless series of political, social, economic, and medical disasters on a melting planet there is no doubt that the internet is deeply integrated into everything that is going both right and wrong.
 Our way to a better web can't be purely technical.

 Today, at the moment, [we are actively discussing how to build a future for our shared global telecommunications network](https://aramzs.xyz/lists/a-future-for-the-web/).
 This is very good.
 We need this discussion.
 We also need to acknowledge that the wide open platform for infinite data, innovation and communication isn't a shelter from the disaster, it *is* at the heart of everything we do.
 The day we could go back from that, even if we wanted to, is long gone.
 That means [rewilding the web](https://www.noemamag.com/we-need-to-rewild-the-internet/) isn't **just** a matter of a better internet.
 It's the matter of being part of the making of a better world.